Do you feel like you’d be prepared if a major crisis struck your area?

 I thought I was prepared until a major snowstorm was headed towards us.

-We don’t often get large snowstorms in my neck of the woods.
+We don’t often get big snowstorms in my neck of the woods.

 Therefore, this sent people into panic mode.
 I made the mistake of heading to a local retailer at that time and ran into people desperately trying to stock up on emergency supplies while I only needed a few snacks.